londelec/leandcxmlman/source/sections/IEC61850cl/MmsSettings.rst

 MMSSettings
 ^^^^^^^^^^^

-Settings of the Manufacturing Message Specification (ISO9506) can be specified using attributes of :ref:`xmlelem-IEC61850clMms` element node.
+Settings of the Manufacturing Message Specification (ISO9506 MMS) can be specified using attributes of :ref:`xmlelem-IEC61850clMms` element node.

 .. include-file:: sections/Include/sample_node.rstinc "" ":ref:`xmlelem-IEC61850clMms`"